wonderlandcompute/client/README.md

 ```

-There is also disneyClient.worker module which has userful `Worker` class.
+There is also wonderClient.worker module which has userful `Worker` class.